Fransie192/Fransie192/README.md

 - 👋 Hi, I’m @Fransie192
 - 👀 I’m interested in learning
-- 🌱 I’m currently learning coding and programmjng
+- 🌱 I’m currently learning coding and programming
 - 💞️ I’m looking to collaborate on above mentioned
 - 📫 How to reach me via email nerissafrans2@gmail.com